tqphan/EyeBind/EyeBind/README.md

 ####Video:

-A video demonstration of EyeBind will be added in the near future.
+A video demonstration of EyeBind will be added in the near future...

 ####Usage Instructions: